n1vux/articles/MAP/SciFi/index.md

 At one point in MAP's presentation of the question of literary merit in Sturgeon *et al.*, Asimov interrupted:  “A literary word has never passed my typewriter”.

-Without missing a eat, Mike replied, “As the resident expert, I concur”, thus putting Asimov in his place, something few ever accomplished, let alone agreeably.
+Without missing a beat, Mike replied, “As the resident expert, I concur”, thus putting Asimov in his place, something few ever accomplished, let alone agreeably.

 (Harlan tried, but was merely disagreeable.)